apigee/apijam/Labs/Appendix/API Development - Target Endpoints/README.md

 # Use case

 Backend target URLs often change as an API is promoted from development through testing and finally into production.
-The ability to externalize these endpoints ensures you can take your API configuration and promote it through your SDLC without making manual changes as part of your deployment/promotion process.
+The ability to externalize these endpoints ensures you can take your API configurations and promote them through your SDLC without making manual changes as part of your deployment/promotion process.

 # How can Apigee Edge help?